-For one flat fee, you get access to an entire suite of features (without the need for plugins), to run a powerful ecommerce store.
+For one flat fee, you get access to an entire suite of features (without the need for plugins), to run a powerful online store.

 You won’t get nickel and dimed with separate apps with monthly recurring fees and what you see is what you get.

-The only caveat is that BigCommerce’s monthly fee is based on the revenue your store generates.
+The only caveat is that BigCommerce’s monthly fee is based on the revenue your online store generates.

-- BigCommerce Standard Plan – You pay $29.95/month for a store that generates up to 50K in yearly revenue.
+- BigCommerce Standard Plan – You pay $29.95/month for an online store that generates up to 50K in yearly revenue.

-- BigCommerce Plus Plan – You pay $79.95/month for a store that generates up to 180K in yearly revenue.
+- BigCommerce Plus Plan – You pay $79.95/month for an online store that generates up to 180K in yearly revenue.

-- BigCommerce Pro Plan – You pay $299.95/month for a store that generates up to 400K in yearly revenue.
+- BigCommerce Pro Plan – You pay $299.95/month for an online store that generates up to 400K in yearly revenue.

 - BigCommerce Enterprise Plan – You must contact BigCommerce for custom pricing.